visgl/react-map-gl/docs/components/static-map.md

 # StaticMap

 The simplest `React` wrapper around `MapboxGL`.
-This is designed to be completely static and stateless and will just render a map based on passed in `props`.
+This is designed to be completely static, and should be used to render a map with no interactivity.
+For a component that supports full user interactivity, see [InteractiveMap](/docs/components/interactive-map.md).

 ```js
 import {Component} from 'react';